scarletstudio/transithealth/docs/pages/headeraudit.md

 ## Part 1 - Report
 Analyze the security standards implemented on our [project website](https://scarletstudio.github.io/transithealth/) using the free header checking tool [SecurityHeaders.com](https://securityheaders.com).

-- Describe each header and how it applies to the usage of our site.
-It’s possible some headers are not relevant to our site.
-Ask if you are not sure.
 - Determine which headers are missing
 - Determine which headers are present, but could be improved (if any)
 - Determine which headers are properly implemented.
+- Describe the 'content-security-policy' header and how it applies to the usage of our site.
 - Assess & describe your findings in a report that is written in a jupyter notebook.
 - Create a pull request with your new notebook & send your mentor to approve to merge to into the main branch.

 ## Part 2 - Perform Fix
 Now that you know what is missing and/or has to be improved, dig around in the Transit Health project to try and find out our server sets these headers and where the missing ones can be added (hint: look for a python file, you can also search for keywords in the cloud9 file explorer).
 If you need to see some examples, you can google “React.js/flask set http headers” or something similar.

-- Make the necessary changes that the report from Part 1 told you to fix.
+- Modify the code base so that the 'content-security-policy' header is configured on the website.  (hint - in our project, there is one python file where we start the server.
+We can set the headers there)
 - Make a pull request to merge your code improvements to the main branch
-- After these changes have been deployed to the test site (ask a mentor to do it or walk you through it), re-test the site using securityheaders.com & examine the results.
+- After these changes have been deployed to the website (ask a mentor to do it or walk you through it), re-test the site using securityheaders.com & examine the results.
 - Make a second jupyter entry detailing your code updates & the results.